- INVESTORS

 The main impact for the company is considered to be related to the forest and forest management.
 Since forest operations have a long perspective of 100 years, it is difficult to predict how different aspects of climate change will interact.
 A warmer climate will probably lead to higher growth in the forest but in parallel greater risk of pests, extreme weather conditions and longer periods of drought.
 SCA takes part in various research collaborations to increase knowledge of how the forest may be impacted by climate change and how forest operations can be adapted to best address these changes.

-energy and products based on renewable materials offer SCA an opportunity.
+Transition risks could entail both risks and opportunities.
+Increased demand for renewable energy and products based on renewable materials offer SCA an opportunity.
 Political decisions to limit climate change could positively or negatively impact the company, refer also to political risks.
+Political decisions can lead to increased costs, such as in the form of charges and taxes.
+Increased charges for fossil fuel emissions from shipping will increase costs.

-many years involving energy optimization and the replacement of fossil fuels with biofuels.
-The company’s largest exposure to fossil fuels is related to transportation and various measures are being taken to reduce consumption.
-One example is an electric timber truck that began operating in 2022 and that is being evaluated for timber transports to the paper mill in Obbola.
+The company’s industrial processes are almost fossil-free following structured efforts over many years involving energy optimization and the replacement of fossil fuels with biofuels.
+The company’s largest exposure to fossil fuels is related to transportation and various actions are being taken to reduce consumption.
+One example is electric timber trucks.
+In 2024, an electric timber truck began operating and is being evaluated for loading and retrieving harvested timber in the forest.
+Since 2022, an electric truck has been transporting timber from the terminal to the paper mill in Obbola.

 Description of risk

 Unethical behavior or poor management of risk linked to business ethics can damage SCA’s brand and credibility.
 The company may also suffer fines and other legal sanctions.
-Through good business ethics, the company can contribute to positive development across the value chain, safeguard human rights and minimize the risk of corruption and money
+Through good business conduct, the company can contribute to positive development across the value chain, safeguard human rights and minimize the risk of corruption and money laundering.

 Impact: Medium